moderndatacompany/dataos.info/docs/interfaces/notebook.md

 		}                   # else path
 ```
 #### **Output Table address**
-Specify the output table address in Icebase where you want to write the data.
+Specify the output table address in Icebase where you want to write the data. `c181` is the name of the view.
 ```python
 outputs = {
     "c181": "dataos://icebase:<schema>/vehiclecollision"   ##address of table